-At this time we only offer the classroom version of the Driver Improvement Program:
+At this time, we only offer the classroom version of Driver Improvement:

 - Three-hour class, offered on Saturdays from 9 AM to 12 PM

 - Cost is $60, payable in cash on the day of class or pay online now

 - A2B Driving School will notify the MVA within 24 hours after you complete the class

 What is the cost of the class?
 Are there any refunds?

 The cost for the Driver Improvement Program is $60.
 In the event you become ill and must leave the class, A2B Driving School has two options either re-schedule your driving lesson for a different class date or you will be refunded.
 However, you are not entitled to any refund once you have completed the final test and received your certificate of completion.